 Our self-funded partner C4FF is interested in exploiting DayTiMe platform and services in the UK SMEs with support from UK trade and industrial associations.
-The main exploitation route will be targeting our industrial SME members, local, regional and national (as well as their European network), ManuFuture and IMS to promote DayTiMe and its results and further development and commercialisation.
-The other interests and exploitation routes include providing consultancy, developing new RTD projects and integration of project outputs with our existing software systems, some with sophisticated artificial intelligence/neural network tools in decision making and optimization processes and in predicting failure in material flow or quality within supply chain and/or on factory floor.
-The knowledge gained and technology know-how of C4FF will be used to integrate the project outputs with our existing software systems and develop add-ons to potential clients' existing systems as well as for future developments.
+The main exploitation route will be targeting our industrial SME members, local, regional and national (as well as their European network), The other interests and exploitation routes include providing consultancy, developing new RTD projects and integration of project outputs with our existing software systems, some with sophisticated artificial intelligence/neural network tools in decision making and optimization processes and in predicting failure in material flow or quality within supply chain and/or on factory floor.
+The knowledge gained and technology knowhow of C4FF will be used to integrate the project outputs with our existing software systems and develop add-ons to potential clients' existing systems as well as for future developments.